The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Lost Lantern

 Lost Lantern is a whiskey nerd’s dream.
-These are unique, extremely limited releases from your favorite craft distilleries, all under one label.
+This Vermont-based independent bottler offers limited-edition expressions sourced from your favorite craft distilleries.

 Drink: American Vatted Malt Edition #1, a collaboration with six different regional distilleries around the U.S. It features wonderful orange and chocolate notes with a bit of salinity.